coderoad/coderoad.github.io/_posts/landing/2016-02-01-atom-coderoad.md

 ---

 CodeRoad is a free plugin for the popular [Atom Editor]("https://atom.io").
-With the "atom-coderoad" plugin, code in a real editor environment alongside your other favorite plugins.
+With the "atom-coderoad" plugin, take tutorials in a real editor environment alongside your other favorite plugins.